rohchakr/rohchakr.github.io/src/docs/blog/2024-retrospective.md

 ---
 date: "2025-01-11"
 title: "2024: A Year of Growth"
+description: "A reflection on a year of significant milestones and transformative experiences"
 featuredImage: "2024_Retro.jpeg"
 featuredImageAltText: "An image containing collage of various images throughout the year"
+socialImage: "/2024_Retro_Social.jpg"
 ---

 ## My Professional Journey